whhsu2/whhsu2.github.io/_posts/2021-04-10-Why-Use-Data-Warehouse.md

 For each stripe, ORC files will only decompress the ```Village``` column and will check if the column value matchs ```HiddenLeaf```, if it matches, then other columns are decompressed to fetch the entire row.
 This is also referred to as lazy decompression.

 On top of that, ORC provides additional optimization.
-In each file, it stores metadata about each stripe and it's columns.
+In each file footer, it stores metadata about each stripe and it's columns.
 For instance, it stores the min, max value of each column in each stripe.
 If the desired column value isn't in the range of the column value, ORC can directly skip the stripe without having to decompress the column to check.
 To understand more,  [Here](https://orc.apache.org/specification/ORCv1/) is a detailed explanation of the ORC file format.

 ## Final Thoughts
-To conclude, OLTP are used by end-user/customer via web applications and OLAP is used by a business analyst for making decisions.
+To conclude, OLTP is used by end-user/customer via web applications and OLAP is used by a business analyst for making decisions.
 Due to it's use cases, OLAP systems uses dimensional modeling, column-oriented storage and compression methods to optimize for performance.
 This is a short summary of why anyone should use data warehouses and how do Data warehouses optimize for OLAP analysis.
 If you want to understand more, I highly recommend reading *Designing Data-Intensive Applications*.

 ## Reference
 - [Designing Data-Intensive Applications](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321)